ahmednr65/QOD-DB/qod-db-master/README.md

 This deployment opens up database access for MariaDB on port `3306`.
 ### Notes
 * Works with redhat mariadb docker image
-* Automatically creates QOD db and populates it with quotes, authors and genres tables including the data
+* Creates QOD db and populates it with quotes, authors and genres tables including the data